Biking Buenos Aires: The City Has a New Fast Lane

 Start in Belgrano

-Libertador.
 Libertador is one of BA’s big avenues that leads into the heart of the city – with nice wide lanes that pass many parks and monuments.
-As you go south the first highlight (and one of the best of this Avenue Libertador as the sun goes down.particular tour) is Parque Tres de Febrero.
-The park is a 400-hectare leafy oasis smack dab in the middle of the city and it makes a great detour for a couple hours.
+As you go south the first highlight (and one of the best of this particular tour) is Parque Tres de Febrero.
+The park is a 400-hectare leafy oasis smack dab in the middle of the city and it makes a great detour for a couple of hours.

 The park’s bike lanes are filled with all kinds of wheels.
-Rollerbladers, skateboarders, and even moms running with baby carriages roll past the Museo Sívori, an tiny contemporary art museum, the Paseo de Rosedal, BA’s rose garden designed by Eugenio Carrasco, and the many man-made lakes that dot the park’s landscape.
+Rollerbladers, skateboarders, and even moms running with baby carriages roll past the Museo Sívori, a tiny contemporary art museum, the Paseo del Rosedal, BA’s rose garden designed by Eugenio Carrasco, and the many man-made lakes that dot the park’s landscape.

 You can also jump across the road to see the Planetarium and a few other interesting monuments (like the Monumento de los Espanoles and the monument to former president Juan Manuel de Rosas).